stoneyrh/gSOAP/gsoap/samples/dom/README.md

 The default name of the root value in the generated source code is `dom`.
 To change this name use option `-r`.
 Do not use the name `v`, which represents the current value in XPath query C/C++ code.
-Other variable names to avoid are `it` `att`, `elt`, `pos`, since these are internally used by the generated code.
+Other variable names to avoid are `it`, `att`, `elt`, and `pos`, since these are internally used by the generated code.

 To include a namespace table in the generated code, use option `-n`.
-This option simplifies the use of the DOM API by removing namespace URIs passed to API functions as qualified tag names suffice in most cases.
+This option simplifies the use of the DOM API by removing namespace URIs passed to API functions, as the use of qualified tag names will suffice in most cases.

 Use option `-p` to generate code that filters XML data from a source of input with an XPath query `path`.
 Option `-x` specifies XPath query code to execute